uber/RxDogTag/docs/benchmark.md

 ## Running the benchmark

 You can run the benchmark by executing `./gradlew :android-benchmark:benchmark:connectedCheck`.
-(Note that the benchmark should be run on an actual device)
+Note that the benchmark should be run on an actual device

 You can then take the output from the benchmark and run it through `DataParser.kt` to get a structured breakdown as seen below.

+It's important to look at the units than at the percentages.
+In general, RxDogTag does add some overhead to your RxJava subscriptions but that overhead is irrelevant in the larger execution context of the code around it (less than a millisecond in most cases).

 ## Results

-Running the benchmark on a Pixel 3 yields the following results:
+Running the benchmark on a [Pixel 3](https://store.google.com/product/pixel_3_specs) yields the following results:

 ### Event throughput (grouped by number of events)